Digital

 There is a reason "free" services are free.
 Google, Facebook, Instagram, TikTok.
 In exchange for offering these services at no cost, your behavioral data, location information, search history, and purchasing patterns are collected and sold to advertisers.
 The saying "If you're not paying for the product, you are the product" captures the essence of the digital economy.

-According to an IBM study (2023), the average cost of a single data breach is approximately $4.45 million (on the corporate side).
+Corporate-scale research indicates that the average cost of a single data breach reaches several million dollars.
 At the individual level, leaked personal information can lead to phishing scams, identity theft, and unauthorized credit card charges.
+The damage extends beyond financial loss to include psychological stress and erosion of social trust.

 Five Steps You Can Take Right Now